AnaMenkshi/PowerBI-Project/README.md

 - The `.pbix` file in `/pbix` contains the full BI project with all layers implemented.
 - Ensure that the SQL Server instance name matches the connection used in Power BI.
 - Follow the `step_by_step_setup.md` document for a ready-to-use setup of the project.
 ---

-## Notes

-- The `.pbix` file in `/pbix` contains the full BI project with all layers implemented.
-- Ensure that the SQL Server instance name matches the connection used in Power BI.
-- Follow the `step_by_step_setup.md` document for a ready-to-use setup of the project.

----

 ## Author